-Preparation
+Preparation:

 You should not eat any solid food four (4) hours before your exam.
 You may, however, drink clear liquids, including water, tea, clear gelatin, lemon-lime soda, orange or grape punch (not juice) and broth.
-Your doctor may also have other instructions for you.
-If you are on any medications, take them prior to your test with a small sip of water.
+If you are on any medications, you may take them prior to your test.
 Your doctor may have other specific instructions for you.